-The Main contractor must ensure that all appointed contractors comply with this requirement.
-The Main contractor is responsible for keeping copies of all the organograms' as well as submitting them with the OHS plan.
-All organograms shall be updated timeously when appointments are changed.
+The main contractor is responsible for keeping copies of the organogram as well as submitting them with the OHS plan.
+The organogram shall be updated timeously when appointments are changed.
 This diagram must be kept up to date and filed in the project OHS files.